-Roots and soil cores should be removed to a depth of 6 to 10 inches from 10 to 20 suspect plants.
+Roots and soil cores should be removed to a depth of 6 to 10 inches from 10 to 20 suspect plants within areas of poor growth.
 Avoid dead or dying plants, since dead or decomposing roots will often harbor few nematodes.
 For seedlings or young transplants, excavation of individual plants may be required to insure sufficient quantities of infested roots and soil.
-Submission of additional samples from adjacent areas of good growth should also be considered for comparative purposes (Figure 8).
+Submission of additional samples from adjacent areas of good growth should also be considered for comparative purposes (Figure 6).